SableRaf/signalfilter/README.md

 # Signal Filter (beta)

-A [Processing](http://processing.org/) API for noisy signal filtering.

-Signal Filter provides a convenient way to get rid of the noise in raw signals (like blob tracking coordinates for example) with only two, easy to tweak, parameters.
+Signal Filter is a [Processing](http://processing.org/) library for noisy signal filtering.
+It provides a convenient way to get rid of the noise in raw signals (like blob tracking coordinates for example).

 Signal Filter is built upon the [OneEuroFilter](http://www.lifl.fr/~casiez/1euro/) by [Géry Casiez](http://www.lifl.fr/~casiez).
 It uses the Java implementation by [Stéphane Conversy](http://lii-enac.fr/~conversy/).